NHSE Workforce Funding for primary care staff in South Yorkshire 25/26

 The questions and answers below will guide you through the process.

-What is the process for applying for METIP funding for Non-Medical Prescribing?
+What is the process for applying for funding?

-South Yorkshire Primary Care employers can submit a funding application for NMP via this link NMP funding application.
+South Yorkshire Primary Care employers can submit a funding applications via the above links.
 Funding is for course fees only (no backfill) and so you will be required to confirm that you can support the trainee’s time out for study.

 Applications must be completed in full; incomplete applications will not be accepted.
 The SY Primary Care Training Hub aims to review your application and contact you with an outcome within 2-3 weeks.